Research Award FAQ

 What about group/team projects?

 Yes!
-For the first time we are offering a $1000 Group Project prize.
+We are offering a $1000 group project prize.
 The $1000 will be divided among identified group members.

 Would an independent study course qualify for this competition?